souzatharsis/podcastfy/README.md

 ## Customization 🔧

-Podcastfy offers a range of customization options to tailor your AI-generated podcasts.
+Podcastfy offers a range of [Conversation Customization](usage/conversation_custom.md) options to tailor your AI-generated podcasts.
 Whether you're creating educational content, storytelling experiences, or anything in between, these configuration options allow you to fine-tune your podcast's tone, length, and format.
-See [Conversation Customization](usage/conversation_custom.md) for more details.

 ## Contributing 🤝